andrabogde/AndraBogde/README.md

   ### ✨ A dedicated Computer Science graduate passionate about elegant solutions ✨

+  *Currently pursuing a Master's in Cybersecurity and Machine Learning at Ovidius University*
-  *Currently seeking opportunities to grow as a developer while building impactful applications*
+  *Seeking opportunities to grow as a developer while building impactful applications*

 </div>